What is the work the most faithful Christians should be supporting?

 Thus it seems clear that Herbert Armstrong felt that he was the leader of the Philadelphia era, but that if he died prior to the time of the end, that he considered that the Church should continue to preach the gospel to the world!

-The so-called Viligant Church of God goes so far as to claim:
+But others in the 21st century take an opposing view.
+The so-called Viligant Church of God went so far as to claim:

 Most of these compromised former WCG ministers pursue the consummation of Matthew 24:14, ignoring the words of the last apostle sent by Christ, who proclaimed that THE PROPHECY HAD BEEN FULFILLED IN ITS ENTIRETY before his death in January of 1986!
 (Viligant COG, About Us page, viewed 04/22/11)